 Add the "Wow" factor to all your girly cards ... and it's cheaper and lasts longer than the real bouquet

-This small but beautiful floral display has been created to add to a card front and so it needs to be kept to the correct dimentsion to look good
+This cheerful, small, but beautiful, floral display has been created to be added to a card front, and so it needs to be kept to the correct dimension to look good

-But that doesn't mean that you have to compromise on style.
+But that doesn't mean that you have to compromise on the style of your corsage.

 You can keep it delicate by using a mixture of small flowers in varying shades and types ... and all of these are from Wild Orchid Crafts